-"token": "IlirfxKKXA...vb29HhjjLPSggwiE",
+"token": "DGyRejmCefe7v4NfDGDKfA ",

 }

 ]

 }

 8) Once the challenge is “valid” the STI-CA ACME server can then proceed with the creation of the STI certificate that was requested in the CSR using standard X.509 processing.

 STI Certificate Acquisition

 After the authorization process that validates the Service Provider and its ability to request an STI certificate is complete, the SP-KMS ACME client can then retrieve the STI certificate from the STI-CA ACME server.
 This is performed using an HTTP GET request and response as follows: